Work Zone Safety

 FHWA Work Zone Awareness Week.

-Governor Wes Moore signed HB513/CH17 into law on April 9, 2024.
-The new law expands the Automated Speed Enforcement program, allowing more work zones to deploy speed cameras.
+Automated Speed Enforcement program, allowing more work zones to deploy speed cameras.
 The law also increases fines associated with speed cameras.
 Previously, the fine for speed cameras in Maryland was tied for the lowest across the country at $40.
-Beginning June 1, 2024, the fine increased to $80, and as of January 1, 2025, the fine changed to a tiered fine system:
+On June 1, 2024, the fine increased to $80, and on January 1, 2025, the fine changed to a tiered fine system:

 In the first two months of the new tiered fine structure in Maryland for work zone speed violations, more than 48,000 citations were issued by the Maryland Safe Zones Automated Speed Enforcement system.
 Those numbers include 23 citations at the $1,000 level recording a vehicle traveling more than 40 miles per hour above the posted speed in a work zone where workers were present.